 Jessie, James, and Meowth.
-Though they're not without their sympathetic qualities, many fans ignore their clearly unsympathetic actions, like trying to steal a 10 year old's best friend, trying to kill people who get in their way, harming or even attempting to kill Pokémon who've pissed them off (they nearly killed the Squirtle Squad with homemade bombs and they clearly weren't planning on letting the Scythers who gave Jessie a new haircut walk away), trying to kill a 10 year old on several occasions, etc.
+Though they're not without their sympathetic qualities, many fans ignore their clearly unsympathetic actions, like trying to steal a 10-year-old's best friend, trying to kill people who get in their way, harming or even attempting to kill Pokémon who've pissed them off (they nearly killed the Squirtle Squad with homemade bombs and they clearly weren't planning on letting the Scythers who gave Jessie a new haircut walk away), trying to kill a 10-year-old on several occasions, etc.

 Parodied with Meowth of Team Rocket.
 He has this with Giovanni, even though Giovanni frequently mistreats him and is shown to be ruthless.
 Meowth imagines him as simply a nice guy with a gruff exterior who likes to go shirtless.
 He also sees himself as competing with Giovanni's pet Persian for attention, although it's clear Persian couldn't care less.

 Before Garys HeelFace Turn when he was still a jerkass, fans tended to take his side over Ash during the Kanto/Johto arc of the show by justifying his jerkass behavior towards the latter.
 This is due to the fact that Gary was always one step ahead of Ash.
 This is also because he was a well skilled trainer that earned 10 badges while Ash didnt earn 4 of the 8 badges that he had correctly.
-While Ash had his flaws and was Not So Different, fans are ignoring the fact that Gary was much more arrogant and rude than Ash ever was in the series and that Gary was knocked out of the Kanto league earlier than Ash did.
+While Ash had his flaws and was Not So Different, fans are ignoring the fact that Gary was much more arrogant and rude than Ash ever was in the series and that Gary was knocked out of the Kanto League earlier than Ash was.

 Georgia is more of a downplayed version since she's only a rival who engages in petty squabbles with Iris (and she admittedly does get better later in the series).
 Fans tend to defend her rude behavior towards not only Iris, but to everyone else on the show.
 They tend to forget that Georgia acts more immature and practices poor sportsmanship, and that her role is The Rival in the series.